ellenyyu/luigi-examples/README.md

 ## Example 3

 This is an example of a complete job using luigi where task 1 creates the inputs for task 2.
 This example also shows the difference between hardcoded parameters, one parameter, and multiple parameters in luigi.
-To get started, git clone the repo and run the following in your command line:
+To get started, git clone this repo and run the following in your command line:

 1. run python run_luigi_hardcoded.py SquaredNumbers --local-scheduler
 2. run python run_luigi_oneparam.py SquaredNumbers --local-scheduler --n 20